Updated: Nov 16, 2020

 This is a powerful practice and provides a variety of benefits, including better quality sleep, increased immunity, greater levels of resilience, and improved mood.

 To start a gratitude journal all you need is a few moments of undisturbed time, willingness to reflect, and a way to capture your thoughts,

 You can start by reflecting on the following questions: What experiences in my life can I be grateful for?
 What happened lately that makes me feel thankful?
 What opportunities do I have today?
 Who in my life do I appreciate?
 What is a memory from the past that makes me smile?
 What is one thing I have today that I did not have (but wanted) a few years ago?

-Writing helps you to organize thoughts, process information and experiences, and supports you in accepting your challenging times by putting them in context
+Writing helps you to organize thoughts, process information, experiences and supports you in accepting your challenging times by putting them in context

-5) Celebrate your victories and share your happy.
+5) Celebrate your victories and share your happiness.

 This kind of guided meditation is designed to expand your capacity to feel unconditional gratitude.
 Besides opening your heart to appreciation, this tool is great for building lasting compassion toward yourself and others.

 A gratitude meditation is a powerful method for creating unconditional, inclusive love that leads to higher consciousness, expanded awareness, and true wisdom

 Each time you consciously decide to experience your thankfulness, you’ll feel all warm and fuzzy inside.
 This holiday season, open your eyes, mind, and heart to your blessings.
 Savor and reflect upon them.
 Gratitude is a sacred spiritual practice and this is the season for us to honor it.

 And let me say "thank you for reading this."
 I am grateful for your support and participation in the Spiritual Compass Soul Tribe.